 - E.g. Auto ISO with ISO 1600 max ISO when clouds come and go

 Autofocus is a key element in bird photography and very much depends on the quality of your camera.

-- AF-S: Focus is set on an object, if object moves, autofocus will not follow the object
+- AF-S: Focus is set on an object, if the object moves, autofocus will not follow the object

-- AF-C: Focus is set on an object, if object moves, autofocus follows (tries to follow) the object
+- AF-C: Focus is set on an object, if the object moves, autofocus follows (tries to follow) the object

-Make sure you know which of your sensors are cross and dual cross to work with those if possible (camera manuals usually provide this information).
+Make sure you know which of your sensors are cross and dual-cross to work with those if possible (camera manuals usually provide this information).

 Single point focus vs focus group area